How It Is Done

 of time.
 You will either walk on a treadmill or pedal a stationary bicycle

 while being monitored by an EKG machine.
-For more information, see the test
+To learn more, see Exercise Electrocardiogram.

 You will then